wallenby/pi_light_game/README.md

-# Raspberry Pi LED Game
+# Raspberry Pi Stacker LED Game
-Simple LED based game for the Raspberry Pi.
+Simple LED game for the Raspberry Pi.

-## About
+### The Game
-This repo includes a simple game for the Raspberry Pi
+The game is similar to arcade game; Stacker, but with some changes here and there.

-## The Game
+<br
-The game is similar to Stacker but with some changes here and there.
+    />

 The game includes just a few simple items to function: